Metabolomics: Metabolome

-Each type of cell and tissue has a unique metabolic ‘fingerprint’ that can elucidate organ or tissue-specific information.
+Each type of cell and tissue has a unique metabolic 'fingerprint' that can elucidate organ or tissue-specific information.
 Bio-specimens used for metabolomics analysis include but not limit to plasma, serum, urine, saliva, feces, muscle, sweat, exhaled breath and gastrointestinal fluid.
 The ease of collection facilitates high temporal resolution, and because they are always at dynamic equilibrium with the body, they can describe the host as a whole.
 Genome can tell what could happen, transcriptome can tell what appears to be happening, proteome can tell what makes it happen and metabolome can tell what has happened and what is happening.

 Metabolites

 Metabolites are the substrates, intermediates and products of metabolism.
 Within the context of metabolomics, a metabolite is usually defined as any molecule less than 1.5 kDa in size.
 However, there are exceptions to this depending on the sample and detection method.
 For example, macromolecules such as lipoproteins and albumin are reliably detected in NMR-based metabolomics studies of blood plasma.
 In plant-based metabolomics, it is common to refer to "primary" and "secondary" metabolites.
 A primary metabolite is directly involved in the normal growth, development, and reproduction.
 A secondary metabolite is not directly involved in those processes, but usually has important ecological function.
 Examples include antibiotics and pigments.
 By contrast, in human-based metabolomics, it is more common to describe metabolites as being either endogenous (produced by the host organism) or exogenous.
 Metabolites of foreign substances such as drugs are termed xenometabolites.

-The metabolome forms a large network of metabolic reactions, where outputs from one enzymatic chemical reaction are inputs to other chemical reactions.
+The metabolome derives from a large network of metabolic reactions, where outputs from one enzymatic chemical reaction are inputs to other chemical reactions.
 Such systems have been described as hypercycles.